jwambugu/mpesa-golang-sdk/README.md

-# mpesa-golang-sdk
+# About Mpesa Golang SDK

-mpesa-golang-sdk is and SDK for intergrating M-pesa into your golang project.
-The package currently includes the Lipa Na Mpesa integration.
-More API will be added soon.
+Mpesa golang sdk is an SDK for integrating M-pesa APIS into your golang project.
+The package currently includes the Lipa Na Mpesa integration and B2C APIs.
+More APIs will be added soon.

 ## Getting Started